Salad of Grilled Shrimp & Wilted Mizuna Mustard Greens

 - sea salt

-- Coat hot pan with the grapeseed oil and butter and 2 cloves of crushed garlic.
-On medium-high heat, quickly cook shrimp till tender (about 30 seconds of each side).
+Heat a skillet over medium-high heat.
+Add the grape seed oil, butter, and 2 cloves of crushed garlic.
+On medium-high heat, quickly cook shrimp until tender (about 30 seconds of each side).
 Season with fresh cracked pepper and a dash of sea salt.

-- Toss with about 1-1/2 Tablespoons of nuoc cham dressing.
+Optional - For a bolder taste, toss with about 1-1/2 Tablespoons of nuoc cham dressing.